taotriad/BabySomnia/Deja_Vu_hints.md

 ## Notes

 * Dreamcatcher also made an opening song (Eclipse) for the anime spin-off King's Raid: Successors of the Will.
+* This was the first Dreamcatcher MV choreographed by Hwang Sooyeon.